 - 1.1 The NHS pay system as a whole will have two pay spines or series of pay bands: pay spine one for staff within the remit of the Doctors' and Dentists' Review Body and pay spine two for staff within the extended remit of the NHS Pay Review Body (NHSPRB). - 1.2 This handbook sets out pay and conditions for staff within the remit of the NHSPRB.
 Section 40 explains the role of the NHS Staff Council, its Executive and the NHS pay review bodies.
 Annex 16 sets out the extended coverage of the NHSPRB.
 Pay and conditions for the most senior managers are outside the scope of this Handbook (see paragraph 1.7 in this Section). - 1.3 The pay spine for staff covered by the NHSPRB will be divided into nine pay bands.
 All staff covered by this pay system will be assigned to one of these pay bands on the basis of job weight, as measured by the NHS Job Evaluation Scheme.
 From the 1 December 2018 band 1 will be closed to new starters.
-Current Band 1 roles to be reviewed and upskilled to and 2 roles by 31 March 2021. - 1.4 To assist this process, a set of NHS jobs have been evaluated and national job profiles drawn up where the job evaluation score is agreed.
+Where staff who have chosen to stay in a legacy band 1 role after 31 March 2021, employers should periodically discuss the option of moving to a band 2 role with them and support them to do so should they wish to. - 1.4 To assist this process, a set of NHS jobs have been evaluated and national job profiles drawn up where the job evaluation score is agreed.
 Staff whose jobs match these profiles will be assigned on the basis of the profile score.
 Other jobs will be evaluated locally on a partnership basis.
-When new posts are created or existing posts redesigned the principles set out in the current version of the Job

-Evaluation Handbook will apply.
+When new posts are created or existing posts redesigned the principles set out in the current version of the Job Evaluation Handbook will apply.